 It has been said quite a lot, and we’ll say it again: the location of the restaurant is crucial to its success.
 Much thought and planning need to go into deciding the location, and a number of factors need to be considered before selecting the site.
 Therefore, we have compiled a complete restaurant site selection checklist that you must refer to before finalizing the site for your restaurant.
+If for some reason, you are still not able to finalise your ideal location, this article will tell you what to do in case of a bad restaurant location.

 Points to Consider During Restaurant Site Selection